 Reading out pure drivel is interesting.
 We read this text out aloud while standing up.
 We sit down when we’ve had enough then we ask the question: when and why do we give up reading?
 This exercise shows how a logic or flow glitch sheds readers like a leaky pipe.
 You can use this tool to fix any script.

 Winston Churchill’s finest hour speech is a masterclass in structure.
 Probably the most famous speech in the English language it shows the power of going taking an idea to its logical conclusion.

 Two presidents, two inaugural speeches, in the early mid section where the pain problem or situation gets developed.
 Can you guess who did which on?
-Spoiler alert: don’t watch the Video if you’ve not done the problem.
+Spoiler alert: don’t watch the Video or transcript if you’ve not done the problem.
 What does this tell us about quality as opposed to what we think is quality?

 Stephen Hawking’s book sold more copies than the bible, 9 million copies in forty languages.
 And yet the subject matter is to say the least, quite complex.
 His gift is that he’s trying to help you understand, not to bamboozle you.
 His opening story demonstrates how the entire theme of the book can be summarised and illustrated in a single child like story.

 According to Larry McEnerney, University of Chicago Writing Program, every successful piece of academic writing has the same structure.
 It goes like this: “You and many others think X. But I’m here to tell you that you and they, are wrong.”
 By the end of the paper you have been sold Y. And being corrected represents the value exchange for the effort you’ve put into reading it.